jake-w-liu/RadiationPatterns.jl/README.md

 Pat = Pattern(U, tht, phi)
 ```

-The convension for `x` associating with `theta` and `y` associating with `phi` is used thorughout creating patterns in spherical coordinates.
+The convension for `x` associating with `theta` and `y` associating with `phi` is used thorughout when creating patterns in spherical coordinates.

 ## Functions

-There are two primary plotting functions used by 2D pattern plots (`ptn_2d`): `plot_rect` and `plot_polar`.
-These two functions can also be used as a simplified API to draw 2D scattered plots in rectangular and polar coordinates (if you find setting in PlotlyJS very cumbersome).
-In the following,keywords with `0` (or `[0, 0]` in ranges) default value means not specifying these keywords in the plotly plots.
-Both of the functions support ploting multiple traces in one plot.
+There are two primary plotting functions used by 2D pattern plotting function (`ptn_2d`): `plot_rect` and `plot_polar`.
+They are not directly used for pattern plotting; however, these two functions can also be used as a simplified API to draw 2D plots in rectangular and polar coordinates (if you find setting in PlotlyJS very cumbersome).
+In the following, keyword default value with `0` (or `[0, 0]` in ranges) means not specifying these keywords in the plotly plots.
+Noted that both of the functions support ploting multiple traces in one plot.

 ### `plot_rect`